ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 ## Cartridges
 {: #whcs-cartridges-cli}
-Customize annotators using a knowledge cartridge
+A cartridge contains annotator customization details.
+It can be deployed to your Annotator for Clinical Data service instance and then leveraged when analyzing your unstructured data.

-### ibmcloud whcs acd cartridges (Get list of available deployment status)
+### ibmcloud whcs acd cartridges
 {: #whcs-cli-cartridges-command}

-Returns a summary including ID and status of the available deployments.
+Returns a summary including ID and status of the available cartridge deployments.

 ```sh
 ibmcloud whcs acd cartridges